kolewttd/wtt/README.md

 # The APIs for large language models should be in the public domain

+# GET INVOLVED

+# FIND THE KEY
+# change
+# COMMIT

+The key will be leaked.

 Solve

 Failed to build maturin                     ERROR: Could not build wheels for maturin, which is required to install pyproject.toml-based projecta
 To fix this issue, you can try the following: